Allium/WithoutHeadOrFoot/_posts/2016-04-19-Skirts-and-Trousers.md

 > She thinks about her gender fairly often, especially in social situations.
 She'll realize people treat her in ways that she doesn't want and doesn't feel she deserves.

 > When I put myself in her shoes, as I try to do as often as possible when confronted with gender issues, I imagine that the gender dichotomy was presented at a very early age.
 It's easy for someone to go on without realizing their privileged position, but I imagine it's easier to realize your disadvantaged position.
-I also imagine that the topic of gender is brought to mind much more frequently than for someone who identifies as a male for the same reasons.
+I also imagine that the topic of gender is brought to mind much more frequently than for someone who identifies as a man for the same reasons.
 Though probably much more severe, I imagine that it's similar to how I think about height more so than a tall person.
 Whenever I hear facts about how the average height of presidents or CEOs are a certain height, I can't help but wonder if that naturally gives me a disadvantage.

 I really like this last quote, as it nicely elucidates a point pertinent to all forms of inequality: it's invisible unless you are the victim.
 Indeed the principle applies quite broadly to any instance of ill fate -- for instance, you are most aware of health when you are ill.

 All this ties in with my original hypothesis: it would be natural to expect that women are more aware of gender because, as a group that have historically been barred from (or at least under-represented in) positions of societal influence, they may be more keenly aware of the privilege associated with gender.

 I'll return to my hypothesis later.
-Now let's hear how the self-identified females answered my questions.
+Now let's hear how the self-identified women answered my questions.

 ### Female Responses